-The confession was forced from his guilty soul by a fearful looking for of judgment judgment.
-The consequences that were to result to him filled him with terror, but there was no deep, dation of His government in heaven and on earth.
-The "Light which lighteth every man that cometh into the world," i illumines the secret chambers of the soul, and the darkness are Conviction takes mind and heart. a sense of the Jehovah, and of appearing, in uncleanness, hidden things of made manifest. hold upon the The sinner has righteousness of feels the terror his own guilt and before the Searcher of hearts.
+The confession was forced from his guilty soul by an awful sense of condennation and a fearful looking for of the solion was judgment.
+The consequences that dation of His government in heaven and on earth.
+The "Light which lighteth every man that cometh into the world," illumines the secret chambers of the soul, and the darkness are Conviction takes mind and heart.

+The confession was judgment.
+The consequences that forced from his guilty soul by a fearful looking for of judgment with terror, but there was no deep, a sense of the Jehovah, and of appearing, in uncleanness.

+But when the heart yields to the influence of the Spirit of God, the conscience will be quickened, and the sinner will discern something of the depth and sacredness of hidden things of made manifest. hold upon the The sinner has righteousness of feels the terror his own guilt and before the Searcher of hearts.
 He sees the love of God, the beauty of holiness, the joy of purity; he longs to be cleansed, and to be restored to communion with Heaven.

-But when the heart yields to the influence of the Spirit of God, the conscience will be quickened, and the sinner will discern something of the depth and sacredness of God's holy law, the foun-